McBaws/MKVToolNix-Sequential-Batch-Mapper/README.md

 ## Episode Number Modifiers

-Do this if you want the episode number in the script to be offset by a certain amount each time (eg. if you're muxing releases that use different episode numbers):
+The script will offset the episode numbers in the options file by a certain amount each time.
+Useful if you're muxing different releases that use different episode numbers.

 - Put `MOD()` with the offset in the brackets after any instance of EPNUM that you want to change in the options file.